THE GREY

 When I encountered this impressive Brumby back in 2022 I recognised how special of a moment it was.
 Even though I was there to film the landscape and the wildlife I was aware I was experiencing perhaps a once-in-a-lifetime behaviour, where a wild animal seeks out a friendly interaction with you, a human.
 I had abandoned my camera and instead gave my entire attention to this Brumby.
 For the remainder of the afternoon until the sun set and the crickets ceased their chirping, I tried to communicate silently with my new Brumby friend.
 We seemed to be both studying each other and with genuine curiosity, trying to understand the other more completely.

 I hadn't registered how much it would shape my future and how strongly I would hold onto that memory.
 My first Brumby film, Brumbies of Kosciuszko, released only a few months after meeting this Brumby and the response was overwhelming.
-It has since reached over 145,000 views online and was nominated in several film festivals.
-I've been blessed with this opportunity to return to the Snowy Mountains with a clear goal in mind to relocate my old friend and produce my most ambitious film yet to make sure I do this story justice, and give my Grey friend the recognition he deserves.
+It has since reached over 150,000 views online and was nominated in several film festivals.
+I've been given this opportunity to return to the Snowy Mountains with a clear goal in mind to produce my most ambitious film yet, and hopefully reconnect with my old Grey friend." - Remy